kumar-selvakumaran/kumar-selvakumaran.net/_pages/about.md

 - As I finish my master's, I feel a twinge of regret for not seeing earlier how profound math and science could be; seeing them as I do now might have left me better off.
 It's never too late tho 😉🤫😶‍🌫️.

 - Lately, I've been exploring what it means to design Human-Centered AI systems.
-If there is one thing AI systems today needs, it is adherence to Human-centered design principles.
+If there is one thing AI systems today need, it is adherence to Human-centered design principles.
 Proficiency alone doesn’t foster adoption; [Reliability, Safety and Trustworthiness](https://arxiv.org/pdf/2002.04087) do.

 - Can't wait for what's to come!